rage/programming-23/data/part-10/1-class-hierarchies.md

 Sometimes you come across a situation where you have already defined a class, but then realize you need special traits in some, but not all, instances of the class.
 Then again, sometimes you realize you've defined two very similar classes with only minor differences.
 As programmers we aim to always repeat ourselves as little as possible, while maintaining clarity and readability.
 So how can we accommodate for different implementations of intrinsically similar objects?

 Let's have a look at two class definitions: `Student` and `Teacher`.
-Getter and setter methods have been left out for now in order to keep the example short.
+Getter and setter methods have been left out for now, in order to keep the example short.

 ```python